DubScrubs/Dubhacks22/README.md

 # Challenges we ran into
-At first, trying to come up with an idea of what we wanted to create.
-We also ran into trouble trying to get GitHub to work with commitment issues.
-Another challenge we had was with some of our team members being unfamiliar with using React.
+At first, we had difficulty coming up with an idea of what we wanted to create.
+Throughout the process of building our app, we also encountered several issues with pushing and merging our code to GitHub.
+Most of our team members also had minimal to no experience using React prior to this hackathon, so it took longer

 # Accomplishments we're proud of
 We are proud of being able to learn how to use Figma.
 Some of us were also able to learn a lot of ways to use HTML, CSS, JS to create an app.